-Wedding guests, this one’s for you!
+If you’re a wedding guest, this one’s for you!
 The happy couple have made the effort to invite you to the best day of their life, so please make the effort and dress accordingly.
-Here are seven things that you should never wear to a wedding.
+Here are seven things that you should never wear to a wedding…

 This is probably the most important rule.
 Do not, we repeat, do not wear a white or cream coloured dress.

-It doesn’t matter if you’ve just come back from the Caribbean and have the most fabulous tan ever and the perfect white dress to show it off.
+It doesn’t matter if you’ve just come back from the Caribbean and have the most fabulous tan ever and the perfect white dress to show it off; this shade really is off limits.
 Instead wear something in a colour and leave the whites to the bride.
 We asked our Facebook brides about this and they almost all agreed that white for a guest is a complete no-go.
 However, one bride said she wouldn’t mind a guest wearing white – as long as the dress wasn’t long and lacy.
 We think she might be in the minority here.

 The bride and groom should be the focus of attention on their big day.
 That’s not to say you shouldn’t look your best and dress up for the occasion but you need to blend in, so that means not turning up in anything loud and garish.